cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Authenticated Key Exchange (AKE) protocol; {{deps-ake}}

 This section describes these protocols and primitives in more detail.
-Unless said otherwise, all random nonces and key derivatio seeds used in these dependencies and the rest of the OPAQUE protocol are of length `Nn` and `Nseed` bytes, respectively, where `Nn` = `Nseed` = 32.
+Unless said otherwise, all random nonces and key derivation seeds used in these dependencies and the rest of the OPAQUE protocol are of length `Nn` and `Nseed` bytes, respectively, where `Nn` = `Nseed` = 32.